Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 #

 *Sleep functions properly even over longer periods and the time it takes for the laptop to wake is relatively proportional to how long the machine has been asleep.
-Undervolted values are consistently applied in every instance except when waking from auto-sleep (ie screen dims, blacks, then sleeps after X amount of time idling)
+Undervolted values are consistently applied in every instance ~~except~~ INCLUDING wake from auto-sleep (ie screen dims then sleeps after X amount of time idling)

 **Heliport rarely fails to load and is sometimes slow to start up on boot or requires manually connecting to saved networks.
 Once connected, generally very stable with rare dips in signal strength that are negligible in terms of impacting the overall experience.